Black Lake (Louisiana)

 Residents about Black Lake use the Campti and Clarence ZIP Codes, 71411 and 71414, respectively.
 They are zoned to Lakeview Junior/Senior High School.
 There are boat launches and campgrounds for fishing and boating.
 Bell's Camp, founded in 1936 by the late Albert and Eva Bell, is still operated by their daughter, Joy Bell Wimberly (born 1924).
-Nearby is a catfish and steak restaurant known as Sea and Sirloin, which opened in 1983.
+Nearby was a catfish and steak restaurant known as Sea and Sirloin, which opened in 1983.

 Landscape

 Black Lake is wide in some places such as at the Hwy 9 bridge and tight in other places because of the growth of cypress trees.
 There are channels cut into the lake that allow clearance for boats.
-Boats stay in the channels or risk grounding the bottom of the boat on tree stumps.
+Boats stay in the channels or risk grounding on tree stumps.
 The aquatic vegetation such as moss, seaweed and algae are visible at surface level.

 Geography

 The latitude and longitude coordinates for Black Lake are 31.9574, -93.0466 and the altitude is 102 feet (31 m).